-- How will the gearmotor be mounted to the machine – foot mounted, shaft mounted, flange mounted?
+- How will the gearmotor be mounted to the machine – foot, shaft, or flange mounted?

 - Are there space constraints?

-- What environment is the gearmotor going into (e.g. caustic washdown, saltwater, sensitivity to noise, etc.)?
+- What environment is the gearmotor entering (e.g., caustic washdown, saltwater, sensitivity to noise, etc.)?

 - What are the ambient temperature ranges during operation?

 - Does it require special ingress protection (washdown, outdoors, etc.)?

 - Is this a food processing application that will require food-grade lubricants and grease?